graziastracquadanio/phrasebook/README.md

-# Phrase Book App
+# Phrasebook App

-The Phrase Book app is a web-based application that enables users to access a custom phrasebook, containing phrases they have created.
+The Phrasebook app is a web-based application that enables users to access a custom phrasebook, containing phrases they have created.

 ## Resources